ReserveBlockIO/ReserveBlock-Core/RBXBuildInstructions.md

     b) Download the already packaged release https://github.com/ReserveBlockIO/ReserveBlock-Core/releases/.
 If   	you do this please navigate to folder you downloaded binaries from and skip to step 12.
-8. cd ReserveBlock-Core
+8. 'cd ReserveBlock-Core'
-9. dotnet build - There should be 0 (zero) errors.
+9. 'dotnet build' - There should be 0 (zero) errors.
-10. dotnet publish -c Release -r linux-x64 --output ./rbxpublished **please note the 'linux-x64' can be changed if you are on a different architecture
+10. 'dotnet publish -c Release -r linux-x64 --output' ./rbxpublished **please note the 'linux-x64' can be changed if you are on a different architecture
-11. cd rbxpublished
+11. 'cd rbxpublished'
-12. dotnet ReserveBlockCore.dll
+12. 'dotnet ReserveBlockCore.dll'

 You are done!
 You should now see a wallet running!
 Some common errors are usually related to file permissions.
 Please ensure you have given proper permission to the newly created RBX folder